Rotating Neutron Star Modelling

 Results

-The six-panel figure summarises 2D parameter relationships extracted from the RNS output.
+The six-panel figure summarises two-dimensional parameter relationships extracted from the RNS output.
 Clear correlations appear between mass, radius, and central density, demonstrating the expected relativistic behaviour of compact stars under rapid rotation.

-The 3D projection highlights how increasing rotation frequency leads to larger equatorial radii and reduced central densities at fixed mass — consistent with centrifugal flattening.
-The colour mapping visually tracks this gradient, reinforcing the trends identified in the 2D analysis.
+The three-dimensional projection highlights how increasing rotation frequency leads to larger equatorial radii and reduced central densities at fixed mass, consistent with centrifugal flattening.

 Summary

-This project demonstrates the workflow for automating relativistic stellar modelling using RNS and LORENE, combining compiled simulation pipelines in C++ with data post-processing in Python.
-The output visualisations provide an effective framework for exploring how stellar rotation influences equilibrium structure, offering a foundation for future work incorporating equation-of-state variation or gravitational-wave–relevant parameters.
+This project demonstrates a fully automated workflow for relativistic stellar modelling using RNS and LORENE, combining compiled simulation pipelines in C++ with Python-based post-processing.
+The resulting visualisations provide an effective framework for exploring how stellar rotation influences equilibrium structure and form a foundation for future work, including equation-of-state variations and gravitational-wave–relevant properties.